Help & FAQ

 Every school shows a Data quality badge from 1 to 10 that reflects how complete and verified our data is for that school — it does not rate the school itself.
 Higher means more fields are filled in from more sources.
 Three tiers:

-- Enriched — one of the ~250 curated schools with a full research dossier (deadlines, platforms, per-program detail) on top of the federal data.
+• Enriched — one of the ~250 curated schools with a full in-depth profile (deadlines, application platforms, per-program detail) on top of the federal data.

-We keep every school in the catalog and simply show its rating, rather than hiding the thinner ones.
+Within the catalog we show a rating for every college rather than hiding the thinner-data ones, so you can judge coverage yourself.
 Hover the badge to see which sources are covered.

 What is the AI Advisor, and what data does it use?

-The advisor bar answers natural-language questions about colleges, your saved list, and your applications.
+The advisor bar answers natural-language questions about colleges, your saved list.
 It is grounded in this app's data through read-only tools, so it doesn't invent admit rates, deadlines, or costs.
 Your question text is sent to our language-model provider to generate the answer; don't include sensitive personal information in your questions.

 How is my data handled?

-You sign in with Google, and your saved list and application tracking are stored privately under your account.
+You sign in with Google, and your account data — including your saved list — is stored privately.
 We don't sell your data.
 See the Privacy Notice for the details, including how to export or delete your data.